Becoming Compliant with the Unruh Civil Rights Act

 Ensuring your business complies with the digital aspects of the Unruh Civil Rights Act, requires a thorough and proactive approach.
 As mentioned earlier, the primary benchmark for digital accessibility under the Unruh Act is adherence to WCAG 2.0 level AA.
 This means that for each guideline laid out in WCAG, your business must be operating level AA or above if it is to comply with the act.

 The first thing you need to do is conduct an accessibility audit.
 This can be done with a tool like Recite Me’s accessibility checker, which evaluates the accessibility of your site, identifying areas for improvement.
-Automated audits can then be complimented with manual testing, where users with disabilities scrutinize your site to catch any issues the tools might have missed.
+Automated audits can then be complimented with manual accessibility testing, where users with disabilities scrutinize your site to catch any issues the tools might have missed.

 From the audit, you can then begin developing an accessibility plan to address any identified issues.
 Implement the changes, referring regularly to WCAG 2.0 to ensure you are hitting level AA success criteria, such as keyboard accessibility, live captions on time-based media, 3:1 color contrast ratio for text, and relevant alt text for all images.